semmyverdonschot/Breaworlds/README.md

 ## what is this?
 WorldPlanner is a world planner for Breaworlds. you can:
 - place blocks on a 100x60 grid
-- render images directly into the world (no idea why i added this, but it’s cool)
+- render images directly into the world
 - save your builds as JSON files to share or load later
 - export your world as a PNG to show it off
 - zoom in/out and scroll around like a normal person